West-Lane-Translator/wlt_content/content/pages/HDTV/Antennas.md

 on all the channels.
 This may be necessary even if you have a clear unobstructed view of the translator tower.
-Signal reflections from the ground in front of your receiving antenna or other nearby objects such as buildings usually cause \"hot spots\" and \"cold spots\".
+Signal reflections from the ground in front of your receiving antenna or other nearby objects such as buildings usually cause "hot spots" and "cold spots".
 Moving your antenna, especially moving it vertically, even a foot or two can have a dramatic effect on signal strength.